-13 See https://committoconnect.org/wp-content/uploads/2023/11/CtoC-Intergen-Engagement_508.pdf for more information on this definition.
+7 See https://committoconnect.org/wp-content/uploads/2023/11/CtoC-Intergen-Engagement_508.pdf for more information on this definition.

-Many open-ended descriptions of intergenerational programs focused on family programming, including the following quotations as written by the respondents:
+Many open-ended descriptions of intergenerational programs focused on family programming, including quotations on:

 - At children's events, we have split the tables to have both an adult craft and a simple child's craft to work side by side.
-We offer family classes in our makerspace. - Family Sewing, Mother's Day Event (Spanish), Painting Event (Russian), Grandparents Day Passive Program - We partner together to create family programs that will include children/teens and adults to get more out of our programs.
+We offer family classes in our makerspace.
+Large library (L) - Family Sewing, Mother's Day Event (Spanish), Painting Event (Russian), Grandparents Day Passive Program L - We partner together to create family programs that will include children/teens and adults to get more out of our programs.
 But also, to be more inclusive in having those inter/multi-generational programs.

-- A lot of crafting programs are great for families to attend together - Family Friday programming - Movie screening for families, Family events and programs.
+L - A lot of crafting programs are great for families to attend together Medium library (M) - Family Friday programming M - Movie screening for families, Family events and programs.
 Makerspace programs.
 Study rooms are available for adults and children who need a quiet place to study, work on homework, interviews, play digital games, communicate with others over Zoom and similar extensions.
-We also have passive programs where anyone can sit and make a craft, color, play video games, boardgames - Our Family Play Festival aimed at teaching parents how to develop their kid's literacy skills - We are also going to be launching a Spanish-language class for children, and alongside that, we will be offering English classes to the adults of those children. - Family-focused programs (we are planning several geared toward Spanish-speaking families)

-- Many of our collaborative programming are offered to everyone, so parents and children do them together - Mostly [our intergenerational programming is] to fit the needs of new parents - Wrap around programming for the children of adult ELL students
+We also have passive programs where anyone can sit and make a craft, color, play video games, boardgames M - Our Family Play Festival aimed at teaching parents how to develop their kid's literacy skills - M - We are also going to be launching a Spanish-language class for children, and alongside that, we will be offering English classes to the adults of those children. - - Family-focused programs (we are planning several geared toward Spanish-speaking families) - M - Many of our collaborative programming are offered to everyone, so parents and children do them together - Small library (S) - Mostly [our intergenerational programming is] to fit the needs of new parents S - Wrap around programming for the children of adult ELL students S - Lots of family programming for all ages Tiny library

-• Lots of family programming for all ages Still others discussed programs that happened to engage different generations, but that did not create opportunities for connections across generations.
-For instance, a large library wrote, "We have found that our community enjoys a competition for which group can read the most on average, between adults and youth."
+Still others discussed programs that happened to engage different generations, but that did not create opportunities for connections across generations.
+For instance, a large library wrote that "We have found that our community enjoys a competition for which group can read the most on average, between adults and youth."
 Others mentioned how Big Read initiatives and other large events such as holiday open houses or movie screenings are intergenerational, in the sense that multiple generations attend these large events.
 For instance, one medium library said that to provide "Staffing support at large-scale events" staff from across youth and adult services would routinely work together.
-A small library said, "Our two departments [youth/adult] often collaborate on larger programs like summer reading, one-book community read, crane festival."
-A medium library said that, when reflecting on intergenerational services, "This makes me think of bigger, resource-sharing type events like fairs.
+A small library said "Our two departments [youth/adult] often collaborate on larger programs like summer reading, one-book community read, crane festival."
+A medium library said that when they think of intergenerational services, "This makes me think of bigger, resource-sharing type events like fairs.
 We often have adult services librarians at the tables giving out information about programs, and the children's team will put together a storytime or craft for kiddos while their parents are walking around.
 For other big community programs like our night at the museum or the Hispanic Heritage Month celebration, we do the same thing."
 It was not always clear in these comments if these programs actually spark connections or interactions across generations, or rather simply involve different age groups.
-The former being intergenerational programs, while the latter would be better described as all ages, family, or multigenerational programs.